| Last updated | 2 weeks ago |

 whitelist

 This is a set of tags which enable items and locations for randomization.
-Items and locations which are either in the whitelist or which have tags which are children of the whitelist will be randomized (unless they are on the blacklist).
+Items and locations which are either in the whitelist or which are children of tags in the whitelist will be randomized (unless they are on the blacklist).
 Randomization only occurs if both the item and its vanilla spawn location are randomized.
-For simplicity, I recommend putting either "All Items" or "All Locations" to help ensure one of the pair is randomized, and then filtering the other half as desired.
+For simplicity, I recommend putting either at least one of either "All Items" or "All Locations" to help ensure one of the pair is randomized, and then filtering the other half as desired.

 blacklist